sijur/character-development/README.md

 However should you be pushing to the server until we're ready to push version 1, we're not versioning.

 We are however putting comments all over the place.
-Make sure to read through the [CONTRIBUTING.md guide](https://github.com/sijur/character-development/blob/master/CONTRIBUTING.md) in order to find out what we're expecting.
+Make sure to read through the [CONTRIBUTING guide](https://github.com/sijur/character-development/blob/master/CONTRIBUTING.md) in order to find out what we're expecting.

 ## Built with
 This project is going to be basic software, at the most it's only going to be PHP, Mysql, Javascript, HTML, CSS.